Our MPA curriculum, alumni, and beyond the classroom!

 A balance of expertise, academic training, scholarship, teaching excellence, and community engagement

-Our MPA Program Committee is comprised of six full-time faculty who hold the doctorate degree and one professor of practice who served for almost 20 years as mayor of the City of Buffalo.
+Our MPA Program Committee, which manages the MPA program, is comprised of six full-time faculty who hold the doctorate degree and one professor of practice who served for almost 20 years as mayor of the City of Buffalo.
 Our MPA faculty hold postgraduate degrees in business administration, economics, finance, leadership, political science, public administration, and social work.
-We are accomplished scholars who publish our scholarship and present our findings at academic conferences.
+We are accomplished scholars who publish our scholarship, present our findings at academic conferences and to community groups, and are frequently called on by the media to comment on current events.
 We are also active in the public and nonprofit communities.
 (See our faculty profiles.)

 The MPA Advisory Board is comprised of professionals in the field who ensure the MPA is meeting workforce needs in New York State and beyond.

 Public administration programs are housed in the Economics, Finance, and Public Administration Department.
-On August 1, 2025, a new merged department committed to state-of- the-art management training for the public, nonprofit, and private sectors - Department of Business, Economics & Finance, and Public Administration - will be located in the School of Professions.
-This merger will enable students and faculty to realize additional synergies in research, teaching, cohort work, course offerings, and community outreach and support.
+On August 1, 2025, a new merged department committed to state-of- the-art new public management training for the public, nonprofit, and private sectors - Department of Business, Economics & Finance, and Public Administration - will be located in the School of Education and Applied Professions.
+This merger and new school location will enable students and faculty to realize additional synergies to ensure our MPA will continue to offer students state-of-the art interdisciplinary training in research, teaching, cohort work, course offerings, and community outreach and support.